Errico Malatesta: Political beliefs

 According to Davide Turcato, the label "anarchist socialism" came to characterize Malatesta's brand of anarchism as he "proclaimed the socialist character of anarchism and urged anarchists to regain contact with the working masses, especially through involvement in the labor movement".
 For Malatesta, "demanding the anarchists' admission to the congress meant reasserting socialism and labor movement as central to anarchism; conversely, the Marxists' effort to exclude anarchists aimed at denying that they had a place among socialist and workers".
 According to Turcato, "Malatesta's struggle for admission to the congress was a statement of his new tactics".
 Turcato writes how "Malatesta recalled in the Labour Leader that in the old International both Marxists and Bakuninists wished to make their program triumph.
 In the struggle between centralism and federalism, class struggle and economic solidarity got neglected, and the International perished in the process.
 In contrast, anarchists were not presently demanding anyone to renounce their program.
 They only asked for divisions to be left out of the economic struggle, where they had no reason to exists ('Should')".
 In other words, "the issue was no longer hegemony, but the contrast between an exclusive view of socialism, for which one political idea was to be hegemonic, and an inclusive one, for which multiple political views were to coexist, united in the economic struggle. [...]
 The matter of the question had changed: the controversy was no longer with the anarchists, but about the anarchists".

+Anarchists who influenced Malatesta's political beliefs included Pierre-Joseph Proudhon, Mikhail Bakunin, Carlo Cafiero, Peter Kropotkin and Élisée Reclus.
+In turn, Malatesta's works influenced Marxist philosopher Antonio Gramsci and anarcha-feminist activist Virginia Bolten, as well as the Argentine Regional Workers' Federation and wider Argentine anarchist movement.